 Image source: netskope

 Data Loss Prevention is a complex operation with many moving parts.
 Once implemented, it needs constant optimization and enhancement in order to serve its purpose well.

-The best way of keeping a DLP solution in shape is to implement tangible metrics of its effectiveness.
+The best way of keeping data loss prevention tools in shape is to implement tangible metrics of its effectiveness.

 Let’s look at them more closely.

 The first step in implementing a Data Loss Prevention solution is data classification.
 This process identifies and differentiates types of sensitive information and describes its context.
 It is the backbone of every DLP tool.

 Data classification is often performed in a semi-automated mode when the basic groundwork is done by the algorithm and then validated by the operator.
 The percentage of erroneous classifications can show how much of the sensitive information is left behind by the monitoring tool.